Cardi B Tries To Fight Nicki Minaj At New York Fashion Week Event, Leaves Party With Knot On Her Head

 Cardi B has made her rap beef with Nicki Minaj physical.
 E!
 Online reports that the “Bodak Yellow” rapper “lunged” at Minaj while she was milling with some of the other guests at the party.

-In a video posted on TMZ, you can see Cardi rush towards Minaj before she’s stopped by security.
+In a video posted on TMZ, you can see Cardi rush toward Minaj before she’s stopped by security.
 She tries a second time but gets held back again.
 At one point, it looks like the skirt of her dress has been ripped off, temporarily revealing her underwear.
 After her attacks are thwarted, she throws a shoe in Minaj’s direction while shouting.

 Based on photos from the incident, Cardi B was escorted from the event without the shoe that she torpedoed at her rival.
 She was also sporting a large knot on her head which some claim she sustained after a confrontation with someone from Nicki Minaj’s side.
 There are no reports of Minaj attempting to take retaliatory action against Cardi B that night.